Leading Successful Change Like a Fearless Explorer

 How do you successfully use the change leadership model to create a team of effective change leadership from supervisors, executives, managers, and other leaders?

-It takes using a strategic approach to leadership communication, which can be facilitated by using a leadership coaching toolkit.
+It takes using a strategic approach to leadership communication, which can be facilitated by using a leadership coaching tool.

 Before you can expect organizational leaders to step into the role of leaders in change management, you need to get them on board and go through leadership resistance management.